BytePhoenixCoding/BlockchainTokenSniper/README.md

 - in terminal window one last check to see you have Python 3 installed
 - type : python3 --version
-- should see Python 3.9.7 showing
+- should see Python 3.9.7 or later showing

 2) Install web3